SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

-# Interoperate with Javascript from .NET WebAssembly
+# Interoperate with JavaScript from .NET WebAssembly

-The System.Runtime.InteropServices.JavaScript namespace provides support for interop between a .NET WebAssembly and JavaScript and is colloquially referred to as JSImport/JSExport interop, so named for the two most common attributes used to define desired interop.
+This article explains how use the API in the System.Runtime.InteropServices.JavaScript namespace to interact with JavaScript (JS) in client-side WebAssembly  components using the interop API released for apps that adopt .NET 7 or later.
+This API is colloquially referred to as JSImport/JSExport interop, so named for the two most common attributes used to define desired interop.

-This is applicable when running a .NET WebAssembly module in a JavaScript host such as a browser.
-These scenarios include either Blazor WebAssembly apps as detailed in [JavaScript interop with ASP.NET Core Blazor](../blazor/js-interop/import-export-interop), non-Blazor .NET WebAssembly apps detailed in [Run .NET from JavaScript](dotnet-interop.md), and other .NET WebAssembly platforms which support JSImport/JSExport.
+This approach is applicable when running a .NET WebAssembly module in a JavaScript host such as a browser.
+These scenarios include either Blazor WebAssembly client-side components as detailed in [JavaScript interop with ASP.NET Core Blazor](../blazor/js-interop/import-export-interop), non-Blazor .NET WebAssembly apps detailed in [Run .NET from JavaScript](dotnet-interop.md), and other .NET WebAssembly platforms which support JSImport/JSExport.
+See the respective articles for examples specialized for these platforms.

 ## Prerequisites